kkkont/resto/README.md

 - The application is in Estonian, including prompts and messages.
 - The identification code for age verification is also Estonian and is expected to be 11 characters long.

+### Project Contributors
+This project was developed by Kadri-Ketter Kont and Roberta Solom.